- Academic Affairs

 Take the Bike Lane

 “This isn’t a terrible city to bike in,” says Justin Taylor, vice president of the University Student Government Association and Graduate School student.
-Taylor and Adam Clark (also a student in the Graduate School) gave tips on urban biking at a UM Go Green-sponsored sustainability workshop on March 26.
+Taylor and Adam Clark (also a student in the Graduate School) gave tips on urban biking at a UM Go Green-sponsored sustainability workshop March 26.

 “Assume cars will do the dumbest thing possible, anticipate what could go wrong, and err on the side of caution,” Taylor adds.

-- Get in the middle of the lane and force cars to go around you
+- Get in the middle of the lane and force cars to go around you.

-- Don’t hug parked cars—drivers may open doors unexpectedly
+- Don’t hug parked cars — drivers may open doors unexpectedly.

-- Always look ahead
+- Always look ahead.

-- Don’t lock your arms—keep elbows bent with a firm grip
+- Don’t lock your arms — keep elbows bent with a firm grip.

 In addition to discussing bike safety, Taylor demonstrated how to change a flat tire.
 It depends on the bike, he says, but here are some basic steps.

-- Remove your wheel—loosen the brakes, pop off the tire, and pull the tube out
+- Remove your wheel —l oosen the brakes, pop off the tire, and pull the tube out.

-- Replace the tube—you can patch the tube for an emergency repair, but it's quicker to replace the tube while on-the-go, says Taylor
+- Replace the tube — you can patch the tube for an emergency repair, but it's quicker to replace the tube while on-the-go, Taylor says.

 Taylor also recommends carrying a kit with you.
 Available at most bike shops, kits usually include a hand pump, tire levers, a patch kit, an extra tube, and tools to tighten bolts.